Chromosome Analysis, Amniotic Fluid

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 Van Dyke DL, Roberson JR, Wiktor A: Chapter 31: Prenatal cytogenetic diagnosis.
 In Clinical Laboratory Medicine.
 Edited by KD McClatchey.
-Second edition, Philadelphia, Lippincott, Williams & Wilkins, 2002, pp 636-657
+Second edition, Philadelphia, Lippincott, Williams and Wilkins, 2002, pp 636-657